DaoCloud/DaoCloud-docs/docs/en/docs/amamba/faq/faq-jenkins.md

 ## Update `podTemplate` image of built-in Labels

-The Application Workbench module declares 7 labels with the podTemplate CRD: `base`, `maven`, `mavenjdk11`, `go`, `go16`, `node.js`, and `python`.
+The Workbench module declares 7 labels with the podTemplate CRD: `base`, `maven`, `mavenjdk11`, `go`, `go16`, `node.js`, and `python`.
 You can specify an Agent label to use the corresponding podTemplate for your applications.
 If these build-in images cannot satisfy your need, update or add images with the following steps.

 1. Go to the Container Management module and click the name of the cluster where the Jenkins component is running.